moehrenzahn/moehrenzahn.github.io/en/poster.md

 ---
-layout: page
+layout: showcase
-title: Sci-Fi Vector Artwork
+title: Star Wars Posters
-layout-width: 800px
+layout-width: 900px
 ---

-Some years ago, while I was still a university student, I had a bit of a creative phase and made a bunch of stylised posters based on classic movie scenes.
-These look great on a wall or as desktop wallpaper.
+Some years ago, while I was still a university student, I had a bit of a creative phase and made a bunch of stylised Star Wars posters.

 Feel free to download them for personal use.
 If you want to use my artwork for anything else, please [get in touch](mailto:max@moehrenzahn.de)!